Betty Pariso

 Betty Carmichael Pariso (née Slade; born January 29, 1956) is an American professional female bodybuilder.
-She was the world's oldest active professional female bodybuilder while competing.
+She is the oldest professional female bodybuilder to win the overall of an International Federation of Bodybuilding and Fitness Professional League (IFBB Pro League) contest at the age of 53 years old.

 Biography

 Betty Pariso (born Betty Slade) was born in 1956 in Cynthiana, Kentucky to Harold Coleman Slade and Dorothy Florence Slade.
 She has two sisters, Kay and Ann, and a brother, Terry.
 She grew up on a farm, enjoying a healthy and athletic lifestyle that included much volleyball and track.
 Her athletic prowess in the field even attracted the attention of university scouts.
 Ping-pong was also a fixture of her childhood.
 She grew up without television, but often visited her grandmother to enjoy her programs as a child.
 She became a part-time model and a minister's wife in her earlier years.

 Bodybuilding career

 Amateur

 Betty started weight training in her early 30s to stay fit and add weight to what she thought was too much of a "stick figure" type of body.
-In 1988, she began competing in bodybuilding and was able to achieve pro card status at the 1996 NPC Nationals.
+She started attending a women's gym and a male came up to her and asked if she was interested in bodybuilding and took her to a "real gym".
+Within six months, she began competing in bodybuilding and was able to achieve pro card status at the 1996 NPC Nationals.
 This was a very high achievement for Pariso as by doing this she had become the oldest (at the age of 40) woman to earn an IFBB Pro card.